Variables and Expressions

 Omitting the Division Symbol

-In general, when omitting the division symbol in expressions involving variables, the following rule is applied:
+in expressions involving variables, the following rule is applied:

 Rule for Omitting the Division Symbol